clembu/wpmngr/README.md

 > Regardless of the target you supply, the build will try to produce a Windows executable, and likely expect to build *on* a Windows system.

 ### Running
-Once built, you can call the program and give it an image to show a rectangle selection view for.
+Once built, you can call the program and give it a filepath for its sqlite DB, and optionally an image to show a rectangle selection view for.
 ```
-zig-out/bin/wpmngr path/to/test/image
+zig-out/bin/wpmngr path/to/test/db [path/to/test/image]
 ```

 ## License
 The code bundles a copy of [Dear Imgui](https://github.com/ocornut/imgui), which includes it's own license.

+The code bundles an amalgamation of [SQLite](https://sqlite.org), which is in the public domain

 The rest is licensed as per the LICENSE file.